Improve health and behaviour

-By accommodating for visual stress with filters, overlays, lighting changes or other environmental modifications, visual perception is improved, and images become clearer, cleaner, and less distorted.
-It becomes easier to do things where visual clarity and perception is required – which is almost everything we do.
+Accommodating for Visual Stress with filters, overlays, lighting changes or other environmental modifications, visual perception is improved and images become clearer, cleaner, and less distorted.
+It becomes easier to do things where visual clarity and perception are required – which is almost everything we do.

 When the brain is calmed, there is more energy for cognitive function, reducing fatigue.